-The MA in Contemporary Art culminates in a capstone project, which can take the form of a traditional, long-form academic thesis, or a more flexible Master’s Project.
-The Master’s Project can take a multitude of forms, being a fully developed business plan or a proposal for a curatorial project, a design for a tech innovation or the establishment of a foundation or museum.
-Students undertaking the thesis or Master’s Project can choose to submit their work in the summer and thereby complete their studies within one year.
-Alternatively, they can extend their studies into the fall and either transfer to the Institute’s campuses in London or Los Angeles, or return to New York and pursue core courses in either Art Business or Fine and Decorative Art and Design.
+The MA in Contemporary Art culminates in a capstone project which can take the form of a traditional, long-form academic thesis, or a more flexible Master’s Project (often a business plan or curatorial project).
+Students entering in Fall 2020 can choose to submit their work in the summer and thereby complete their studies within one year.
+Alternatively, they can extend their studies an additional semester and either transfer to the Institute’s campus in London or return to New York and pursue core courses in either Art Business or Fine and Decorative Art and Design.
 Students entering in Spring 2021 must complete their project in Spring 2022.

 Course contact details